-Looking at Israel’s technology field, you can see just how multifaceted it is.
+Looking at the Israeli technology field, you can see just how multifaceted it is.
 On one hand, you have giant corporations who are well established worldwide.
 On the other, you have a huge number of tiny startups that have earned Israel the reputation of “Startup Nation”.
 Depending on who you ask, the percentage of IT businesses is somewhere between 15% and 60%.
 For such a small region that is an impressive number.

 It makes sense, however.
 This nation has thousands of highly educated professionals.
 In addition to that, it is one of the most militarized states in the world.
 While in mandatory service, many take the opportunity to study military technology, work on cybersecurity, and develop their skills.
-As a result, the country has some of the brightest minds and deservedly takes third place among the most educated nations in the world
+As a result, the country has some of the brightest minds and deservedly takes third place among the most educated nations in the world.

 Despite possessing such different languages, both countries have very little problem communicating with each other.
-Many Israelis even speak Russian.
+Many Israelis even fluently speak Russian.
 However, both of them can always find a common link in English, the universal language of technology.

 Both nations have vast experience working with clients from all parts of the globe.
 But, while working together, there is no need to go beyond the normal working hours.
 This natural connection is vastly beneficial for business since there will never be any delays or miscommunications because of time.

-Israel’s technology seemingly has all the tools to be successful.
+Israeli technology seemingly has all the tools to be successful.
 It has a great infrastructure.
 The major cities like Tel Aviv and Jerusalem have everything necessary to establish a global business.
 Some of the best tech universities are located there, such as Tel Aviv University and Technion, Israel Institute of Technology.
-In addition, local enterprises receive a lot of financial support in the form of investments from large corporations.
+In addition, local enterprises receive a lot of financial support in the form of investments from large international corporations.
 Not to mention that the local people are extremely creative and innovative.

 But herein lies the problem.
 Despite the availability of opportunities and high demand for software developers, there just aren’t enough of them.
 The low population of the country is the primary reason for that.
 Entrepreneurially and creatively minded professionals often choose to start new companies rather than be employed by an existing one.
 In turn, many of them close because nobody wants to work for them.
 That is the vicious cycle that the local software industry currently faces.

-With a large number of smart people and ideas, there is a need for someone to make these ideas into reality.
+Israeli software development industry definitely shows a lot of promise.
+There are companies creating games, enterprise applications, working with databases and everything you can potentially think of.
+However, with a large number of smart people and ideas, there is a need for someone to make these ideas into reality.
 To deal with this problem, one of the two following solutions are often used:

 The first option rarely works and, even when it does, usually only in the short term.
 This country is very connected.
 Most of the companies require previous experience with local firms from their potential work candidates.
 This makes this solution harder than the problem they are trying to make easier.
-Then there is the language barrier and general difficulty in cultural adaptation.
+Then there is the issue of the language barrier and general difficulty in cultural adaptation.
 As a result, even those developers who successfully manage to find a job don’t tend to stay for long.